 Emergency Warning Sirens.
-An emergency warning siren emits a continuous three-minute sound warning.
+The emergency warning sirens emit a continuous three-minute sound warning.
 The siren is used to alert the public of an impending danger such as tornado, severe thunderstorm with high winds or large hail, hazardous material spill, or a national threat.
-If you hear the siren, take cover inside and tune to a local radio or television station for further instructions.
+If you hear the siren, you should take cover inside and tune to a local radio or television station for further instructions.
 If you cannot get to a radio or television, initiate tornado protection procedures as this is the most likely reason for the siren to sound.